sbseltzer/kioku-srs/README.md

 - [stackedit](https://github.com/benweet/stackedit) - An in-browser Markdown editor.
 - [mbedtls](https://github.com/ARMmbed/mbedtls) - Appears to be the smallest, most portable SSL implementation, which would allow for HTTPS on mongoose.
 - [pypy](http://doc.pypy.org/en/latest/embedding.html) - This seems to be a good sandboxed, portable, embedded python solution.
+- [lunatic-python](https://labix.org/lunatic-python) - This looks very promising as a best-of-both-worlds thing.

 ## Basic Architecture